jordiqui/mindfish/CONTRIBUTING.md

 Welcome to the Pullfish project!
 We are excited that you are interested in contributing.
-This document outlines the guidelines and steps to follow when making contributions to Pullfish, a derivative of Stockfish 17.1.
+This document outlines the guidelines and steps to follow when making contributions to Pullfish 1.0 171025, a derivative of Stockfish 17.1.

 ## Table of Contents